-4.2.3 ROBOT SOFTWARE RULES
+5.2.3 Robot Software Rules

-- (RS01) The Robot must be designed to be controlled by no more than two (2) Logitech Gamepads.
-Official FTC tournaments will provide either the Logitech DualAction or Logitech F310 gamepads in any combination for the competition playing fields. - RS02> Each team MUST "name" their NXT with their official FTC Team number (e.g. "1234").
+<RS01> The Robot must be designed to be controlled by no more than two (2) Logitech Gamepads.
+Official FTC tournaments will provide either the Logitech DualAction or Logitech F310 gamepads in any combination for the competition playing fields.

+<RS02> Each team MUST "name" their NXT with their official FTC Team number (e.g. "1234").
 Spare NXTs should be named with the team number followed by a hyphen then a letter designation beginning with "B" (e.g. "1234-B", "1234-C").
-Should a spare NXT be "loaned" to another team, the receiving team should rename the NXT with their corresponding team number along with the hyphenated letter designation showing the Field Control System that it is a spare. - <RS03> Programming for the FIRST Tech Challenge must be done with an approved programming language, using MANDATORY FTC Competition Templates, and corresponding firmware.
-Approved programming languages are: - a.
+Should a spare NXT be "loaned" to another team, the receiving team should rename the NXT with their corresponding team number along with the hyphenated letter designation showing the Field Control System that it is a spare.

+<RS03> Programming for the FIRST Tech Challenge must be done with an approved programming language, using MANDATORY FTC Competition Templates, and corresponding firmware.
+Approved programming languages are:

+- a.
 ROBOTC version 3.0 or later (firmware version 9.0 or later) - b.
-LabVIEW for LEGO MINDSTORMS (NXT Firmware version 1.31 or later)
+LabVIEW for LEGO MINDSTORMS 2012 (LVLM 2012) (NXT Firmware version 1.31 or later)

-Templates for all programming choices are available at http://www.usfirst.org/ftc.
+Templates for all programming choices are available at www.usfirst.org/roboticsprograms/ftc/programmingresources.

 If updates are announced later in the season, teams must update to the latest version prior to time of competition.